MeijiIshinIsLame/crabscare/readme.md

-# CrabScare
+# Gnome Chase

-Work in progress - a Garry's Mod gamemode that will revolve around a team of players being chased around by a fast headcrab and being picked off one by one.
+Work in progress

+I wish I was joking but this is actually a gamemode about being hunted by gnomes